Kryomatix/kryomatix.github.io/TKB-mini-7x3.md

 This keyboard uses individual PCBs to optimize costs and prototyping time.
 Each half runs on an Adafruit feather rp2040 using Circuit Python and the [KMK library](https://github.com/KMKfw/kmk_firmware)

-PCBs were were designed in KICAD to have hot-swap sockets and SK6812mini-e LEDS, while also being as small and cheap as possible.
+PCBs were designed in KICAD to have hot-swap sockets and SK6812mini-e LEDs, while also being as small and cheap as possible.
 ![image](https://user-images.githubusercontent.com/95006894/148989108-bdbb451c-9263-417a-af24-52daab705306.png)

 The 48 individual PCBs were manufactured by OSH Park